-- Clear notification, mobilising and resource deployment triggers. - Provision of structured training and development for NILOs. - Increased monitoring in the operational and inter-agency function. - Appropriate, timely and resilient provision of resources. - 3.3 NILOs have access to restricted information either verbal, electronic or hard copy.
+- Provision of structured training and development for NILOs. - Increased monitoring in the operational and inter-agency function. - Appropriate, timely and resilient provision of resources. - 3.3 NILOs have access to restricted information either verbal, electronic or hard copy.
 They are responsible for the safety and security of all such information at all times and must conform with the requirements of their security clearance.
-This includes the security of items left in personal care overnight etc. Failure to do so can result in management or Police action. - 3.4 When competing operational or training logs, ERs or DAs these must be delivered to the Special Operations Group(SOG) for noting in the Security Review Meeting (SRM) and secure storage within 21 days of completion. - 3.5 All NILO actions must be noted on the NILO database.
-The duty NILO has the responsibility to ensure all activity during their twenty four hour period is recorded on the database within twenty one days.
+This includes the security of items left in personal care overnight, etc. Failure to do so can result in management or police action. - 3.4 When competing operational or training logs, ERs or DAs these must be delivered to the Special Operations Group (SOG) for noting in the Security Review Meeting (SRM) and secure storage within 21 days of completion. - 3.5 All NILO actions must be noted on the NILO database.
+The duty NILO has the responsibility to ensure all activity during their twenty- four-hour period is recorded on the database within 21 days.